LinearPerk/frontier-forge-shipyard/README.md

 ## Compatibility

 All ships balanced against vanilla benchmarks with deliberate trade-offs.
-Compatible with vanilla Endless Sky — uses `add shipyard` and `add fleet` to integrate without overwriting.
-Spaceport descriptions reproduce the vanilla text with forge dealer flavor appended.
+Compatible with vanilla Endless Sky, should be compatible with most other plugins.

 ## Installation